TKMM-Team/Tkmm-Wiki/wwwroot/downloads/index.md

 > ```

 > [!IMPORTANT]
-> The Flatpak version is required for the Stream Deck and other SteamOS installations.
+> The Flatpak version is required for the Steam Deck and other SteamOS installations.

 # [MacOS (Experimental)](#tab/macos)